Skip to content

 • Too Tight or Too Loose: If the packing screw is too tight, the needle may stick or be hard to move, which will affect your trigger action.
 On the other hand, a loose screw may not provide a sufficient seal, leading to paint leakage.

-• Wear and Tear: The packing screw itself may degrade over time, especially if frequently adjusted or exposed to harsh solvents.
+• Wear and Tear: The packing screw itself and/or its accompanying seal may degrade over time, especially if frequently adjusted or exposed to harsh solvents.
 Over time, the threads can strip or lose their grip, compromising its sealing ability.

-• Material Incompatibility: Some airbrush models use different materials for the packing screw, such as Teflon, which is resistant to many solvents.
+• Material Incompatibility: Some airbrush models use different materials for the packing screw and seal, such as Teflon, which is resistant to many solvents.
 For artists who use aggressive cleaners or paints, ensuring the packing screw is solvent-resistant can prevent premature wear.

 Adjusting and Maintaining Your Needle Packing Screw